lunaprise/Lunaprise/README.md

 # About Space Blue
 Space Blue Makes History Curating Lunaprise Moon Museum.
 Discover an extraordinary world where art, technology, and space exploration converge.
-Space Blue made history on February 22nd, 2024, when the Lunar Lander Odesseyus landed on the moon, and attached to it was the Lunaprise Museum, with 222 art projects on board curated by Space Blue.
+Space Blue made history on February 22nd, 2024, when the Lunar Lander Odysseus landed on the moon, and attached to it was the Lunaprise Museum, with 222 art projects on board curated by Space Blue.
 Space Blue will curate a second Lunaprise Museum and “Lunark” on a second mission, making history in 2025.

 Space Blue unites visionary artists, innovative NFTs, and groundbreaking projects, all fueled by our shared passion for space and a sustainable future.
 Engage with our global community, embarking on a journey beyond the stars as we redefine the boundaries of creativity and imagination.